“I Need Someone To Talk To": 4 Ways To Get Help For Depression & Mental Health Issues

 It can be important to have a good support system to help you deal with all the ups and downs of life.

 Family can be a valuable support system if you have a healthy relationship with your family.
-These are generally the people that have known you for the longest and have been with you at your best and your worst.
+These are generally the people who have known you for the longest and have been with you at your best and your worst.

 However, your family doesn’t have to be part of your support system.
 If you have a complicated relationship with your family, you may choose to turn to other people when you’re struggling.